-Coogan, an Arizona cop, is sent to New York to collect a prisoner.
-Everyone in New York assumes Coogan is from Texas, much to his annoyance.
-To add to Coogan's problems the prisoner isn't ready, so he decides to cut a few corners.
-In the process the prisoner escapes, and Coogan is ordered home.
-Too proud to return home empty handed, Coogan sets out into the big city to recapture his prisoner.Written by
+Arizona Deputy Sheriff Coogan (Clint Eastwood) is sent to New York City to collect James Ringerman (Don Stroud), a prisoner who escaped from custody in Arizona.
+Everyone in New York City assumes Coogan is from Texas, much to his annoyance.
+To add to Coogan's problems, the prisoner is in Bellevue after taking a trip on LSD while In custody, so he decides to cut a few corners.
+In the process, the prisoner escapes, steals Coogan's gun, and Coogan is ordered home.
+Too proud to return home empty-handed, Coogan sets out into the big city to track down and recapture his prisoner.Written by

 8 of 12 people found this review helpful.

 Was this review helpful to you?